TN runner Revathi overcomes poverty and patriarchy to secure a place in Olympics

 She has been training now without a day off from a German coach.
 Arammal works as a cook with Kannan for five of his student athletes who live with his family.
 “All your hard work has been rewarded,” Arammal is said to have broken down and told Revathi over the phone after her selection.
 Arammal hadn’t understood what Olympics meant until Revathi had to shift base to Punjab for training.

-53.55 seconds is her “personal best” so far, she says and is training to better it at the Olympics competing among the world’s best.
+53.55 seconds is her “personal best” so far, she says and is training to better it at the Olympics where she will compete.

 Revathi is among five track runners-- Subha Venkatesan, S Dhanalakshmi, Arokia Rajiv and Naganathan Pandi--who have qualified from Tamil Nadu for the Olympics, announced on Tuesday.
-Chief minister MK Stalin announced a ₹5 lakh incentive for each of them.
+Chief minister MK Stalin issued a ₹5 lakh incentive for each of them on Tuesday after the announcement.
 Seven others including sailors, table tennis players and fencers had qualified earlier from the state.